 Wildlife has always been a huge influence in my work.

-After driving to the southern part of Costa Rica, for the first time, saw two Macaws flying.
+After driving to the southern part of Costa Rica, I got out of the car… and for the first time, saw two Macaws flying.

 Immediately, I scanned the ground below them to see if there was some human handler they were flying to.
 Then it hit me, duh, these macaws are wild and just flying around.
 This is the rainforest after all.